ava-labs/avalanche-docs/learn/platform-overview/staking.md

 ## Parámetros de Staking en Avalanche

-When a validator is done validating the [Primary Network](http://support.avalabs.org/en/articles/4135650-what-is-the-primary-network), it receives back the AVAX tokens it staked.
+Cuando un validador termine de validar la [Red Primaria](http://support.avalabs.org/en/articles/4135650-what-is-the-primary-network), it receives back the AVAX tokens it staked.
 It may receive a reward for helping to secure the network.
 A validator only receives a [validation reward](http://support.avalabs.org/en/articles/4587396-what-are-validator-staking-rewards) if it is sufficiently responsive and correct during the time it validates.
 Read the [Avalanche token whitepaper](https://files.avalabs.org/papers/token.pdf) to learn more about AVAX and the mechanics of staking.

 {% hint style="warning" %}
 Staking rewards are sent to your wallet address at the end of the staking term **as long as all of these parameters are met**.